What are Pay What You Wish Donations?

 By allowing your event to be more budget-friendly to the average consumer, you open the gates of art, music, and diverse culture to your community at large.
 Think how the next great artist, musician, poet, or activist can emerge simply from having access to their inspiration.
 Flexible donations also help support marginalized groups, allow entrance to school groups and educational classes, and invite more eyes to your event.

 “Pay what you wish” is a catchy hook for social media.
-With Ticketstripe you can create private branded event pages, entice your audience with flexible PWYW donations, and allow your patrons to share the occasion on their personal pages— bringing in more faces and donations.
+With Ticketstripe you can create branded event pages, entice your audience with flexible PWYW donations, and allow your patrons to share the occasion on their personal pages— bringing in more faces and donations.
 Social media makes it simple to promote and capture the essence of your event, and Ticketstripe makes it equally easy for participants to contribute to the cause.
+To learn more about our nonprofit features, click here.

 While donation platforms that offer PWYW for admission provide fantastic opportunities, they can also cause members of the board to take a pause.
 How can you continue to make money and meet the necessary goals when it feels like you’re ‘giving things away?
 Worry not!
 Fundraising is possible– and increased–with this kind of admission.
 Greater access and increased publicity inherently bring more donations, but you can also set a minimum required donation to ensure you meet your quota.
 For an extra boost, create complimentary packages that align with the level of a guest’s contribution.
 Backstage passes, private tours, or gratis bubbles and bites are all strong additions to your fundraiser and can be advertised through your social platforms.